iimrudy/Erfes/readme.md

 ## What is Erfes?

-erfes is a telegram bot developed in a bunch of hours to help me download and convert youtube videos as mp3
+erfes is a telegram bot developed in a bunch of hours to help me download and convert YouTube videos as mp3

 ---